ELECTRICAL CONDUIT HOLE SAW SIZES

 Dear Mr. Electrician: What are the actual electrical conduit hole saw sizes for the various trade sizes of electrical conduit?

 Answer: Electrical conduit hole saw sizes and knockout punch sizes for conduit are posted below.
-NOTE: Some text links go to applicable products on Amazon.
+NOTE: Some text links below go to applicable products on Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 Electrical conduit hole saw sizes are not the same dimensions as the trade name size of the conduit.